|

 (4 conductor; two pairs; little to no twists).
 Sadly, I have also seen

-this old quad wire installed in new homes where the electrician apparently
+this old quad wire installed in brand new homes where the electrician apparently

 knew nothing about recent standards and CAT5 cable.
 If you start to use